jcalpickard/jcalpickard.github.io/_compost/experimental-archaeology.md

 stage: bruck
 ---

-Replicating or approximating past technologies, behaviours, and [[material-culture|material cultures]], as a way of gaining first-hand insights into historical societies.
+Replicating or approximating past technologies, behaviours, and material culture, as a way of gaining first-hand insights into historical societies.

 Using historically-accurate materials, methods, techniques.